heroku/react-refetch/docs/api.md

 A React component class that injects the synchronous state of the resulting data promises into your component as a `PromiseState` object with the following properties:

-  *  - pending: true if data is still being loaded
+  *  - pending: true if data is still being loaded for the first time
+  *  - refreshing: true if data was successfully loaded and is being refreshed
-  *  - fulfilled: true if data was loaded successfully
+  *  - fulfilled: true if data was loaded successfully and is not being refreshed
   *  - rejected: true if data was loaded unsuccessfully
   *  - settled: true if data was load completed, if successfully or unsuccessfully
   *  - value: value of successfully loaded data; otherwise, null
   *  - reason: error of unsuccessfully loaded data; otherwise, null

-##### Static Properties
+##### Static Properties'

 * `WrappedComponent` *(Component)*: The original component class passed to `connect()`.